arcus/education_modules/citizen_science/citizen_science.md

 </div>
 ***

-Read the abstract of this [journal article about using citizen science to identify novel drug targets for tuberculosis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0039808).
-Why did the authors opt to make this a citizen science project rather than using more traditional methods?
+Read the abstract of this [journal article about using citizen science to identify novel drug targets for tuberculosis](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0039808) to get an overview of the study.
+Why might the authors have opted to make this a citizen science project rather than using more traditional methods?

 [[the research question required a tremendous amount of work that could be done without special training]]
 <script>